Birthstones by Month – Overview

 Derives from: The Latin name, granatum, a pomegranate

-Shop: Shop for garnet necklaces, earrings, rings, and bracelets
+Shop: Garnet jewelry – shop for garnet necklaces, earrings, rings, and bracelets.

 Photo gallery: See our Pinterest photo gallery of garnet jewelry